risk-first/website/estimating/Fixing-Scrum.md

 ## Planning Poker

-Scrum's "solution" to this conundrum is not to throw out Estimating, but to throw people at the problem:  if one developer can't come up with good estimates, surely a whole team of them can?
+Scrum's "solution" to this conundrum is not to throw out estimating, but to throw people at the problem:  if one developer can't come up with good estimates, surely a whole team of them can?
 This is the purpose of "Planning Poker":

 > "In Planning Poker, we don't take averages [...].
 The goal is not about compromise but instead for the development team to reach a consensus about the estimate [...] focused discussion helps obtain a shared understanding of the story." - [Essential Scrum (p133), _Rubin_]()

 Perhaps this improves estimating, but for me there are two key problems with this:

-- Every estimate is now consuming more developer time, and
+- every estimate is now consuming more developer time, and
 - instead of focusing on what _should_ be done, developers are focusing on _how long_ it will take to be done.

 ## 10X